-In general, merchants can expect to receive their funds in the bank accounts within 1-2 business days after the payment.
+Merchants generally expect to receive their funds in their bank accounts within 1-2 business days after the payment.

 There is an option for getting a same-day deposit for an added fee of 1.5% of the amount.

-Plus, there is a Square Card which provides instant access to all funds without the need for bank transfers.
+Plus, a Square Card provides instant access to all funds without bank transfers.

-Square is currently available for use in the USA, Canada, Australia, the United Kingdom, and Japan.
+Square is currently available in the USA, Canada, Australia, the United Kingdom, and Japan.

 The card-on-file feature

-You can safely store your customer’s card information into the Square system, which is secured and is PCI compliant for your and your client’s safety.
-This makes it easier for your regular clients to pay without the need to take out their cards even when using the POS.
+You can safely store your customer’s card information in the Square system, which is secured and is PCI compliant for your and your client’s safety.
+This makes it easier for your regular clients to pay without the need to take out their cards, even when using the POS.